University of Pretoria Women's F.C.

 The University of Pretoria Women's Football Club, also UP-Tuks Ladies F.C. or Tuks Ladies F.C., is the football club representing the University of Pretoria based in Hatfield, Gauteng.
 The senior team competes in the SAFA Women's League, the top tier women's football league in South Africa.

 History

-In the Sasol League National Championship, they topped group A to secure a spot in the semi finals.
-They won 4-2 on penalties in the semi-final against Lindelani Ladies after the match ended in a 1-1 draw.
-The win promoted them to the Hollywoodbets Super League.
-In the final against Copperbelt Ladies, they lost 3-2 on penalties.
+At the 2022 Sasol League National Championship, they topped group A to secure a spot in the semi finals.
+They won 4–2 on penalties in the semi-final against Lindelani Ladies after the match ended in a 1–1 draw.
+This win promoted them to the SAFA Women's League.
+In the final against Copperbelt Ladies, they lost 3–2 on penalties after the match ended in a 1-all draw.

 U/21 squad

-The junior team won the inaugural U21 women’s 2023 Pirates Cup title, following a 2-1 victory over UJ Ladies.
+The junior team won the inaugural women's Pirates Cup, following a 2–1 victory over UJ Ladies.

 Notable players

 FIFA World Cup participants

 List of players that were called up for a FIFA Women's World Cup while playing for the university.
 In brackets, the tournament played: